What is your specialty?

 Heightened Sensitivity or Sensory Processing Sensitivity identifies a natural design of the (CNS) central nervous system in approximately 20% of people (and over 100 animal species).

-Theirs is a natural ability to quickly & effectively detect & process large amounts of sensory information to point out environmental threat in order to react & survive.
+Theirs is a natural ability to quickly & detect & significant amounts of sensory information & to process & to point out environmental threat in order to react & survive.
 HSPs can become easily overwhelmed & stressed in the modern world due to this ability.

 Areas where HSPs may experience threat sensitivities are (sight & 3d eye intuition, hearing, feeling, tasting & smelling)